Baby products parents can't live without

 The most traditional type of monitor, an audio baby monitor can help you keep tabs on your baby when leaving them to settle to sleep.
 Many parents like them for peace of mind, and 60% of those we surveyed have one.
 To decide which baby monitor is best for you, head to our baby monitor reviews.

 Coming in just below cot beds in this list, cots are smaller and cheaper alternatives.
 The key factors we recommend you look for when buying a cot are safety, price, whether a cotbed might be a better investment, whether it has a drop-side and whether it is durable.
-Read more in our guide to choosing a cot.

 19. Baby bath seat

 Although many more parents seem to be opting for a normal baby bath – which came in at number six in our top 20 – a baby bath seat can allow your baby to sit with support and safety in a normal-sized bath.
 It is suitable for use from six months old for babies who can sit up independently.
 Make sure you always supervise your baby in a bath seat, and check its stability.
-Find out more about baby bath options in our guide to baby bath time essentials.

 20. Night light